-- quality of a country’s governance (its laws and the extent to which they are enforced, as well as policies for education and social protection).
+- the quality of a country’s governance (its laws and the extent to which they are enforced, as well as policies for education and social protection).

 - life skills and social development programmes designed to help children and adolescents manage anger, resolve conflict, and develop the necessary social skills to solve problems;

-- schools-based anti-bullying prevention programmes.
+- school-based anti-bullying prevention programmes;